CollasLab/edd/README.md

 * --config-file
  * Path to user specified EDD configuration file
  * Please see section on *Configuring EDD* below.
+* --write-log-ratios
+  * Write log ratios as a bedgraph file in the output folder
+* --write-bin-scores
+  * Write bin scores as a bedgraph file in the output folder

 ## Output Files
 EDD creates three files in the output directory.
 * A bed file with peaks
 * A log file describing input files, parameters and runtime data
-* A bedgraph file with binscores
+* A bedgraph file with binscores (optional, see --write-bin-scores)
+* A bedgraph file with log ratios (optional, see --write-log-ratios)

 The peaks should always be compared against the bedgraph file in a genome browser.
 See the *Selecting a negative score scale parameter*